 Bottom Line: Is the Carnivore Diet Good for Ulcerative Colitis?

 There is no cure for UC so when we read social media posts or headlines that try to say the opposite, we must be wary.
 It has been well established that fiber from carbohydrates and plant foods are health promoting, particularly for Ulcerative Colitis and the IBD community.
-For more on what to eat for IBD, we have plenty of free resources and blog posts.
+For more on what to eat for IBD, we have plenty of free resources and blog posts like the one here on fiber and IBD.

 If you are confused about what to eat and are ready for a higher level of support from a specialist, schedule a free discovery call to explore ways we can help you.
 We have many different levels and ways to support your IBD journey!